chasinalts/comet-scanner-template-wizard/README.md

    ```
    This will prompt for administrator credentials before providing instructions.

-3. For Firebase data (administrator access required):
+3. For Supabase data (administrator access required):
-   - Go to the Firebase Console (https://console.firebase.google.com/)
+   - Go to the Supabase Dashboard (https://app.supabase.com/)
    - Select your project
    - Go to Authentication > Users and delete any users
-   - Go to Firestore Database and delete any user-related documents
+   - Go to Database > Tables and delete any user-related data
+   - Go to Storage and delete any user-uploaded files

 ### TypeScript Errors